-12 (C) The term "rental units" shall include units in a building for which 13 either tax credits are reserved or obtained pursuant to the federal Llow-Iincome Hhousing Ttax Ceredit program under (LIHTC, Section 42 of the Internal Revenue Code, 26 U.S.C.
-Section 42 14 15 ("LIHTC"), and/or tax-exempt multifamily revenue bonds are allocated or obtained pursuant to Section 103 of the Internal Revenue Code, 26 U.S.C.
-Section 103 ("Bonds"), and that were already 16 17 tenant-occupied and subject to this Chapter 37 at the time the applicable LIHTC regulatory agreement 18 and/or Bond regulatory agreement was recorded, as follows that satisfy the following criteria: 19 (i) If Where a tenant's occupancy of the unit began before the 20 applicable LIHTC regulatory agreement and/or Bond regulatory agreement was recorded, then 21 subsection (C) shall apply to that unit so long as any of the occupants who resided in the unit at the 22 time of the recording still permanently reside there.
-If the applicable regulatory agreement(s) were 23 recorded on or after January 1, 2018, then the base rent as of the effective date of the ordinance in 24 Board File No. 230770 shall be equal to the rent that was in effect as of the date the recording plus any
+12 (C) The term "rental units" shall include units in a building for which 13 either tax credits are reserved or obtained pursuant to the federal Llow-Iincome Hhousing Ttax 14 Ceredit program under (LIHTC, Section 42 of the Internal Revenue Code, 26 U.S.C.
+Section 42 15 ("LIHTC"), and/or tax-exempt multifamily revenue bonds are allocated or obtained pursuant to 16 Section 103142(d) of the Internal Revenue Code, 26 U.S.C.
+Section 103142(d) ("Bonds"), and that 17 were already tenant-occupied and subject to this Chapter 37 at the time the applicable LIHTC 18 regulatory agreement and/or Bond regulatory agreement was recorded, as follows-that satisfy the 19 following criteria : 20 (i) If Where a tenant's occupancy of the unit began before the 21 applicable LIHTC regulatory agreement and/or Bond regulatory agreement was recorded, then 22 subsection (C) shall apply to that unit so long as any of the occupants who resided in the unit at the 23 time of the recording still permanently reside there.
+If the applicable regulatory agreement(s) were 24 recorded on or after January 1, 2018, then the base rent as of the effective date of the ordinance in 25